clementckmc/word_cloud-web-flask/README.md

 This is a web application that allows users to generate word cloud.

-The application is mainly built by Flask (python).

-The web components are built by Bootstrap library and some jQuery.
+The application is mainly built by Flask (python), Bootstrap library and some jQuery.

-The application generate word cloud mainly by [wordcloud](https://github.com/amueller/word_cloud).
+It generates word cloud mainly by [wordcloud](https://github.com/amueller/word_cloud).

 Users can upload text from docx/pdf/txt files in English/Chinese/Japanese.